sebastianhuus/mochi-flashcards-mcp-server/README.md

 uv sync
 ```

+You don't need to run the server unless you will interface with it directly.
+Claude Desktop is capable of hosting it by itself.

 ### Claude Desktop

 1. Get your Mochi API key from your "Account settings" in the Mochi app.